Best Old Cars To Restore

 ____________________________________________

-So, what is the best old car to restore?
+So, what is the best old car to restore yourself?
 If you are absolutely in love with a particular year and model car, your choice is already made.
 However, choosing from several types of old cars allows you to pick the better bargain.
 Included in our top ten list are three muscle cars, three sports cars, two pony cars, and two personal/luxury cars.

 With availability, driveability, and cost being equal factors, here are our choices for the best classic cars to restore.